Design Technology (D.T.)

-At Lee Brigg Infants and Nursery School we aim to provide a high-quality DT education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own products.
+At Lee Brigg Infant & Nursery School we aim to provide a high-quality Design Technology (D.T.) education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own products.

 Design and Technology gives our children the opportunity to explore their own creativity and individuality.
 They learn about the process of designing, making and evaluating products and become more confident and thoughtful in each of these aspects as they progress through school.

 Aims in teaching D.T. at Lee Brigg Infant & Nursery School:

 We aim to:

 - Develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world